timm/tested/docs/onStats.md

 Clearly, "no", if they are point values.

 But "yes", if they these are the median of a two different distributions with large variances.
-- In which case we say that they are  _statistically indistinguishably_ by more more than a _small effect_
+- In which case we say that they are  _statistically insignificantly distinguishable_ by more more than a _small effect_
 - For example, in the following, is "control" equal to "education"?

 ![image](https://user-images.githubusercontent.com/29195/221987767-8508aed3-c6bd-4350-a1cb-427c8c0259d7.png)